teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 >
 {: .hands_on}

-Once merged, a `curated_tools.tsv` file will be generated in `communities/<your community>/resources/` folder reflecting the Galaxy tool landscape for your community.
+On the sunday following the merge of the previous pull request, a `curated_tools.tsv` file will be generated in `communities/<your community>/resources/` folder reflecting the Galaxy tool landscape for your community.
 You can step-by-step review all tools in your community and update the `tools_status.tsv` file.
 You could also share this file with your community members and discuss weather the tool should be kept or not.
 Collaborative work could be established using google spreadsheet.

 # Embed the interactive table in your community page on the Hub